 “Kind” (land or water),

-“Coverage Depiction” (exaggerated digital, cartographic coarse and cartographic detailed, hybrid), and
+“Coverage Depiction” (exaggerated digital, cartographic coarse, cartographic detailed, or cartographic hybrid), and

-“Projection” (projected and unprojected).
+“Projection” (projected or unprojected).

 Shapefile sets have been constructed for each intersection of these layers.
 Every possible intersection, such as “water_MarStdZone_detail_proj”, has a corresponding set and users can therefore choose the necessary set, or sets, for their needs based on the layers listed above and defined below.
 Figure 1 below illustrates the intersection of three of these layers (Kind, Coverage Depiction and Business Usage) within the projected layer, representing the “water_MarStdZone_detail_proj” set.
 This includes the water locations of interest that are part of the Marine standard areas, in a high resolution (detailed) depiction.
 The government of Canada standard projection layer used here is the Lambert Conformal Conic projection.
 There are equivalent sets that are unprojected.